How To Get Around Tulum: 5 Best Ways

 - Tulum and Felipe Carillo (Going South)

-Colectivos don’t operate on set schedules or stops, you stand along the road, and if you hail one, they will stop if there’s room in the van.
+Colectivos don’t operate on set schedules or stops.
+You stand along the road, and if you hail one, they will stop if there’s room in the van.

 As soon as you get into the van, tell the driver where you’re going so it’s clear to them where to stop.